-A KB, which is a type of Knowledge Management (KM) solution, is usually web-based and serves an important self-service function.
+A knowledge base (KB), which is sometimes written as knowledgebase, is a repository of organized information that users can access through browse and search functions.
 It promotes the collection, organization, and retrieval of knowledge, which is commonly organized by subject-problem-solution around a specific topic or product.
 KB content can be accessed by internal users, customers, or a mix of both depending on how KB permissions are set up.

 A KB can be a standalone repository, but is usually integrated into software such as a Knowledge Management System (KMS), Content Management System (CMS), or Customer Relationship Management (CRM) software.

 The benefits of a KB apply to both the company and users:

 - Have one version of the truth, instead of possibly dated or conflicting versions of information in different silos.

 - Increase productivity and efficiency by providing a tool that allows people (individual, groups, teams) to access information quickly.

 - Reduce support costs by capturing knowledge and best practices for use by agents and customers.

 - Increase customer satisfaction because most users prefer to have a self-service option to solve their own problems.